 Each spring, the TAA membership elects union officers to carry out the day to day business of the union.
 Any member is eligible to run for office and the term is one year.
 The elected officers of the TAA sit on the Executive Board along with the chairs of the TAA’s standing committees.
 The Executive Board meets monthly to discuss union business, make recommendations to be considered at membership meetings and take actions in areas or on issues that the membership has designated.

-Adria Brooks is a second year PhD student in the Electrical and Computer Engineering department and the Nelson Institute’s Energy Analysis and Policy program.
+Adria Brooks (left) is a third year PhD student in the Electrical and Computer Engineering department and the Nelson Institute’s Energy Analysis and Policy program.
 She was raised in a union family in Nashville TN, but moved to Madison most recently from Tucson AZ where she worked in the solar energy industry and was involved in LGBTQ rights and youth advocacy.
-Adria previously served in the TAA as the ECE departmental steward.
+Adria previously served in the TAA as the ECE departmental steward and this is her second Co-President term.

 Recording Secretary: Alexi Brooks